-The Government are committed to delivering and maintaining a real sporting legacy after the London 2012 Olympic and Paralympic success.
-An important part of securing this legacy is to encourage greater participation in sport at a community level, and local sports clubs have an important role to play in this.
+The Government are committed to delivering and maintaining a real sporting legacy after the success of the London 2012 Olympic and Paralympic games.
+An important part of this commitment is to encourage greater participation in sport at a community level and local amateur sports clubs have an essential role to play here, making sport accessible and getting people involved.